 In the header, at, you will find links to the start page as well as the module overview pages for all the Toolbox modules you are subscribed to.

-On the overview page for the SEO module you will find a number of tutorials, blogposts and webinars, at, which will help you become more successful in using the SEO module.
+On the overview page for the SEO module you will find a number of shortcuts, at, which will quickly bring you to the most important features of the SEO module.

 Below, at keyword research project., you can see all the Keyword Discovery projects you have already set-up.
 This is also where you can start a new